On Aug, 6 2021

 4) Formally and informally ask agents how to improve shifts – Even though top-down leadership approaches do work, innovation doesn’t always need to be driven by management.
 Managers and supervisors should also be asking their agents to share strategies on how they think scheduling and shift work can be more efficient.
 Acquire this agent feedback either formally through a survey or informally at the end of a performance review.
 Take what they share seriously and use it to improve how your team approaches creating and optimizing shifts.

 5) Place the needs of agents first when creating shifts – A good contact center management teams cares about their agents on a personal level.
 However, some of the actions surrounding shift scheduling may not indicate that this level of care exists.
 Instead, encourage agents to select shifts that align with their lifestyle and personal demands.
 Contact centers can leverage shift bidding within their WFM software solution to allow each agent the choice of a schedule that works for them.
 Bidding priority can be granted to a specific group as well, such as the best performing agents each month.
 Innovating a step further, more contact centers are exploring on-call flex shifts where an agent’s work is tied directly to contact demand.
 For example, an agent may only technically work for two hours in a four-hour window because of demand fluctuation, but they are paid a much higher wage for those two hours they do work.
 Both strategies enable agents to meet their financial goals while still prioritizing their personal life.

-To summarize, innovative contact center shift work is driven by focusing on the agent impact and not the contact center impact.
-Shifts that work for everyone involved are created when a contact center emphasizes agent morale and lets their WFM software do the complex scheduling on the backend.
+To summarize, innovative contact center shift strategies are driven by focusing on the agent impact and not the contact center impact.
+Collaborative scheduling with shifts that work for everyone involved are created when a contact center emphasizes agent morale and lets their WFM software do the complex scheduling on the backend.